 - Features: 720p at 30 fps, HD camera, Dual-array microphones

-The best budget laptop for college students: A Chromebook
+The best budget laptop : A Chromebook

 So you don’t need the frills and you game mostly on your consoles, so laptops for gaming aren’t really your bag.
 Well, let’s ensure you don’t end up as one of the estimated 200,000 students who might regret their purchase.

-As of right now, Acer’s Spin 713 is the best and actually comes in at a cool $700.
+As of right now, Acer’s Spin 713 is the best for work and actually comes in at a cool $700.
 It has this luxurious screen, in a great-for-working 3:2 aspect ratio (you can fit more vertically than horizontally).
 It has a great keyboard and additionally, the 11th generation Intel chips will keep the rabid hungry Chrome tabs at bay.

 If you need a really budget Chromebook, then look towards Lenovo’s entry.
 It’s a 4GB tablet-esque Chromebook with a detachable keyboard.
 While it’ll hold its own for your everyday tasks, go in with expectations as to what you’re getting, and don’t push it over the edge.